 The exclusionary rule is a law that prohibits the use of illegally obtained evidence in a criminal trial.
 The fact that evidence was illegally obtained does not mean that the charges are thrown out.
 It simply means that that evidence is inadmissible as evidence against the person whose rights were violated.

 So, how is that evidence kept out?
 A defense attorney makes a motion to suppress the evidence.
 A motion to suppress is simply a tool that a defense lawyer uses to keep evidence out, in this case, to keep evidence that was illegally obtained out of evidence.
 Once the defense attorney makes his motion, the judge then hears both sides and makes a ruling.
 If the judge finds that the evidence was illegally obtained, the judge must bar the Government from using the evidence to prove its case at trial.
 Of course, there are exceptions to this rule, and we will get into them later.
 For now, let’s take a look at some examples of the exclusionary rule in action.

 What evidence can defense lawyers successfully seek to suppress?
 Here, under these specific facts, assuming that the arrest was lawful, the cocaine was legally obtained because the search was lawful.
-However, the confession that the police elicited from John was illegally obtained.
-Therefore, John’s statements regarding his involvement in the drug trafficking ring will be inadmissible.
+However, the confession that the police elicited from John was likely illegally obtained.
+Therefore, John’s statements regarding his involvement in the drug trafficking ring should be inadmissible.
 The State must attempt to prove its case against John without the use of John’s confession.

 Using Illegal Evidence for Impeachment Purposes